Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Introduction

 A common weakness in the above works is that they ignore the presence of \ac{CFO} between the \ac{BS} and the \ac{UE}.
-Since both \ac{CFO} and the use of diverse RIS phase profiles \cite{Keykhosravi2020_SisoRIS} (i.e., beam sweeping for \ac{AoD} estimation from the \ac{RIS} using beamspace measurements at the \ac{UE} \cite{beamspace_loc_2020,JSTSP_RIS_2022}) over time lead to phase variations across consecutive transmissions, the impacts of \ac{CFO} and RIS profile variation add up together in the time-series of phase shifts, resulting in the so-called \textit{angle-Doppler/CFO coupling effect}, as noted in \cite{tdm_mimo_radar_JSTSP_2021,ercan2024ris}.
+Since both \ac{CFO} and the use of diverse RIS phase profiles \cite{keykhosravi2021siso} (i.e., beam sweeping for \ac{AoD} estimation from the \ac{RIS} using beamspace measurements at the \ac{UE} \cite{beamspace_loc_2020,JSTSP_RIS_2022}) over time lead to phase variations across consecutive transmissions, the impacts of \ac{CFO} and RIS profile variation add up together in the time-series of phase shifts, resulting in the so-called \textit{angle-Doppler/CFO coupling effect}, as noted in \cite{tdm_mimo_radar_JSTSP_2021,ercan2024ris}.
+In real systems, accurate estimation and compensation of CFO are vital for localization and communication performance.
+Techniques vary by application; for instance, in \cite{gong2021joint} a pilot-based approach using orthogonal pilots and a Hadamard matrix structure allows efficient CFO estimation and compensation, enhancing localization accuracy by reducing phase distortions.
+Similarly, \cite{yao2011joint} employs a synthetic aperture method to jointly estimate AoD and CFO, improving resolution in multi-path environments.
+CFO estimation and compensation are also covered extensively in standard communication literature, such as \cite[Ch.~6~\&~8]{meyr1998digital}, where both pilot-based and non-data-aided techniques are discussed as effective solutions for mitigating CFO in practical systems.
 From an experimental perspective, \cite{keykhosravi2023leveraging} demonstrates \ac{SISO} localization of a stationary \ac{UE} with one \ac{BS} and two \acp{RIS} in the absence of a \ac{CFO}.
 However, this study has the impractical requirement that the BS and UE share a common oscillator to eliminate CFO issues.
 Moreover, the approach relies on using directional RIS beams to sweep potential locations and estimate AoDs from the RISs.
 This method is ineffective with random RIS phase profiles, which are commonly used in RIS-aided communications when UE locations are unknown, e.g., \cite{RIS_bounds_TSP_2021,ris_nakagami,ris_mimo_phase_2022}.
 Overall, no systematic study has been conducted to address the problem of \textit{frugal localization} and frequency synchronization with the help of \acp{RIS} under angle/CFO coupling effect and when employing random \ac{RIS} phase configurations.
-Therefore, in light of the existing literature, two crucial questions emerge that remain unanswered: \textit{(i)} is it possible to perform joint 3-D downlink localization and frequency synchronization in the challenging \ac{SISO} \ac{NB} (i.e., single-carrier) scenario with multiple \acp{RIS} employing random phase configurations?; and \textit{(ii)} can efficient and low-complexity algorithms be developed for \ac{LoS} presence detection, channel parameter/CFO estimation and localization in both the presence and absence of the direct \ac{LoS} path between the \ac{BS} and the \ac{UE}?
+Therefore, in light of the existing literature, two crucial questions emerge that remain unanswered: \textit{(i)} is it possible to perform joint 3-D downlink localization and frequency synchronization in the challenging \ac{NB} (i.e., single-carrier) \ac{SISO} scenario with multiple \acp{RIS} employing random phase configurations?; and \textit{(ii)} can efficient and low-complexity algorithms be developed for \ac{LoS} presence detection, channel parameter/CFO estimation and localization in both the presence and absence of the direct \ac{LoS} path between the \ac{BS} and the \ac{UE}?